NotHosomi/nt-mod-manager/ReadMe.md

 Uses Qt 5.15.2

 ## First time setup
-A prebuilt version can be found here: (link coming soon) Unzip the downloaded file and move the `/ModManager/` directory into your Neotokyo install alongside hl2.exe Expected filepath: `<Steamapps>/common/NEOTOKYO/ModManager/NeotokyoModManage.exe` Run the application, then place your mods in `<Steamapps>/common/NEOTOKYO/ModManager/mods/`.
+A prebuilt version can be found here: https://github.com/NotHosomi/nt-mod-manager/releases/tag/v1.0 Unzip the downloaded file and move the `/ModManager/` directory into your Neotokyo install alongside hl2.exe Expected filepath: `<Steamapps>/common/NEOTOKYO/ModManager/NeotokyoModManage.exe` Run the application, then place your mods in `<Steamapps>/common/NEOTOKYO/ModManager/mods/`.